 Confidential & Personal

 Where information is given to a public body, in confidence, the information may be protected from disclosure.
 A public body may refuse access to commercially sensitive information to persons other than the person or company to whom the information relates.

 Personal information held by public bodies is protected against third party access.
 Personal information applies the Data Protection Act definition i.e. referring to an identifiable living person.

-The head of the public body has discretion to consider whether release of the information to a third party should be made where, he or she is of the opinion that the public interest in disclosure outweighs the right of privacy of the individual.
+The head of the public body has the discretion to consider whether the release of the information to a third party should be made where he or she believes that the public interest in disclosure outweighs the individual’s right of privacy.

 There are consultation procedures applicable where a head proposes to release public information referred to above i.e. information received in consultation, commercially sensitive information or personal information.

-Information whose disclosure could be reasonably expected to have serious adverse effects in the financial interest of the State or the government or the ability of the government to manage the economy is exempted.
-Specific secrecy obligations in other legislation applies unless such provisions are listed in Schedule III in which case, the Freedom of Information Act is to take precedence.
+Information whose disclosure could be reasonably expected to have serious adverse effects on the financial interest of the State or the government or the ability of the government to manage the economy is exempted.
+Specific secrecy obligations in other legislation apply unless such provisions are listed in Schedule III, in which case, the Freedom of Information Act is to take precedence.